eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Distinct Subsequences(Algorithm)
   - [Leetcode] Regular Expression Matching(Algorithm* and Implementation*).
 Initial values are a bit hard to determine.
   - [Leetcode] Wildcard Matching(Best Algorithm** and its implementation**).
 Using lp as the second dimension is good for saving space for this and the previous problem, since pattern string is usually much shorter than text string.
 * Partitioning problems.
 The problem usually asks to partition a sequence of n elements, either into k parts, or without this constraint.
+Note that the k parts do not necessarily cover all elements(e.g. [Lintcode]Maximum Subarray III).
 Each part should satisfy a certain property.
-The state is usually defined as d[i][j] representing the value of first j elements with i parts satisfying the given property.
+The state is usually defined as d[i][j] representing the value of first j elements with i parts satisfying the given property, and the jth element belongs to the ith part.
 If no constaint of number of parts, then d[j] is usually enough, and iterate each possible last part satisfying given property.
 Note that length representation is usually the preferable choice.
   - [Leetcode] Coin Change(Algorithm*).
 Be careful about the value when there is no valid combination with target sum.
 Also a good example of getting min/max of multiple elements in each iteration.
   - [Leetcode] Perfect Squares(Algorithm).
+  - [Leetcode] Word Break(Algorithms).
+Clarification: It is okay for the substring in s to appear multiple times in dict.
+E.g. wordDict("leetcodeleet", ["leet", "code"]) should also returns true.
+The order in s doesn't matter. and "leetleet" should return true too.
   - [Leetcode] Palindrome Partitioning II(Best Algorithm** and Best Implementation**).
   - [Lintcode] Copy Books(Algorithms**).
 What is the O(nk) solution?
+  - [Lintcode] Maximum Subarray II(Algorithm*).
+Assuming that none of the subarray can be empty.
+Need to master the two-passes solution.
+  - [Lintcode] Maximum Subarray III(Algorithm**).
 * Bit manipulation problems.
   - [Leetcode] Counting Bits(Algorithm)
 * Game problems.
 Think of the final states first and then think reversely to find out the underlying pattern.